end2endzone/end2endzone-hugo/content/blog/2016-06-10-softtimers-a-collection-of-software-timers-to-easily-compute-elapsed-time-since-an-event-occured.md

 ## Fade a LED

 Fading a LED like [arduino's Built-in Fade Example](https://www.arduino.cc/en/Tutorial/Fade) is trivial using SoftTimers.
-The library helps in defining the constant speed at which the LED will fade by defining the total length of the process and by easily mapping the timer &quot;progress&quot; to the amount of fade (PWM) used with the output pin.
+The library helps in defining the constant speed at which the LED will fade by defining the total length of the process and by easily mapping the timer "progress" to the amount of fade (PWM) used with the output pin.
 All of this in a non-blocking manner.

 The following example increases the intensity of a LED from OFF to ON in 1 second and then decreases the intensity of the LED back to OFF in 1 second.